Teachable-AI-Lab/teachable-ai-lab/_lab_pages/independent_study_guide.md

 Your plan should also include the key outputs of your project as well as a timeline for when they will be delivered.
 All independent study projects must include four deliverables:
-- Your independent study plan (see section above) within 2 weeks of the beginning of the semester.
+- @Mentee: Your independent study plan (see section above) within 2 weeks of the beginning of the semester.
-- A midterm self evaluation using this [form](https://forms.office.com/r/wieRbqsLMR) at week 8.
+- @Mentee: A midterm self evaluation using this [form](https://forms.office.com/r/wieRbqsLMR) at week 8.
+Once submitted, schedule a meeting with your mentors to discuss your midterm evaluation.
-- Slides for a final presentation that you will give at one of the lab meetings in the last 2 weeks of the semester.
+- @Mentee: Slides for a final presentation that you will give at one of the lab meetings in the last 2 weeks of the semester.
-- A final self evaluation using this [form](https://forms.office.com/r/wieRbqsLMR) in the final week.
+- @Mentee: A final self evaluation using this [form](https://forms.office.com/r/wieRbqsLMR) in the final week.
+- @Mentor: Submit a final reflection on your work with your independent study student using this [form](https://forms.office.com/r/AnnJHHnskG).

 ## Evaluation and Reflection
 As mentioned before, a key goal for our group is to foster the next